Deconstructing Intestinal Immune Tolerance

 Immune Environment

-The intestinal immune environment can be viewed as a multicellular network in which the identity and function of individual cells are intrinsically programmed by transcription factors (TFs) that regulate their gene expression.
+The intestinal immune environment can be viewed as a multicellular network in which the identity and function of individual cells is intrinsically programmed by transcription factors (TFs) that regulate their gene expression.
 These cells, in turn, can respond to signals in their environment and impact the behavior of their neighbors, which over time drives changes in tissue physiology.

 Limitations of Current Approaches